-We estimated program influence using a theory-driven approach that relied on the preponderance of the evidence3 approach (Davidson 2000; Forss, Marra, and Schwartz 2011).
+We estimated program influence using a theory-driven approach that relied on the preponderance of the evidence approach as described in Appendix E (Davidson 2000; Forss, Marra, and Schwartz 2011).
 We then translated these results into a net-to-gross ratio (NTGR) for sampled projects to determine the net savings attributable to the Program.
 This ratio is a percentage value between zero and one hundred that represents the portion of the gross savings likely caused by the Program.